COMP2160-Game-Development/Prac-04/README.md

 ### Prac Complete!
 Save, commit and push your work now.

 ## To receive full marks for today, show your tutor:
+* Your Tower prefab, and how you're dealing damage to the creep.
 * Your completed ERD, with all relationships accurately represented.
 * Your method for spawning Creeps and assigning the Path, and justification for your chosen method.
 * Your Tower prefab, and how you're dealing damage to the Creep.